 What are the symptoms of musculoskeletal pain?

-People with musculoskeletal pain sometimes complain that their entire bodies ache.
+People with musculoskeletal pain sometimes complain that their entire body aches.
 Their muscles may feel as if they have been pulled or overworked.
 Sometimes the muscles twitch or burn.
 Symptoms vary from person to person, but the common ones are:

 How is musculoskeletal pain diagnosed?

 Your doctor or physiotherapist will conduct a thorough physical examination and take your medical history.
-Your doctor may also perform diagnostic studies to confirm the diagnosis.
+Your doctor may also arrange tests to help confirm the diagnosis.

 How is musculoskeletal pain treated?

-Different types of manual therapy, or mobilisation, can be used to treat people with spinal alignment problems.
+Different types of physical therapy, or mobilisation, can be used to treat people with spinal alignment problems.
 With acute musculoskeletal pain, these techniques have been shown to speed recovery.

 Painkillers and anti-inflammatory drugs are often recommended.

 In patients with musculoskeletal disorders such as fibromyalgia, medicines to increase the body's level of serotonin and norepinephrine (neurotransmitters that modulate sleep, pain and immune system function) are prescribed in low doses.